swirlai/swirl-search/docs/User-Guide.md

     ...etc...
 ```

-Swirl will automatically convert this format to a JSON array of dicts, with the fieldnames specified in the first element.
+SWIRL will automatically convert this format to a JSON array of dicts, with the fieldnames specified in the first element.

 ### Multiple Mappings

-As of version 1.6, Swirl can map multiple SearchProvider fields to a single Swirl field, aggregating multiple responses in the PAYLOAD field as necessary.
+As of version 1.6, SWIRL can map multiple SearchProvider fields to a single SWIRL field, aggregating multiple responses in the PAYLOAD field as necessary.

 For example: